Impact of existence and nonexistence of pivot on the coverage of empirical best linear prediction intervals for small areas: Introduction

 A function of the data and parameters is called to be a pivot if its distribution does not depend on any unknown quantity \citep{shao2008mathematical, hall2013bootstrap}.
 When we have a linear mixed normal model on \eqref{AreaModel} , $(\theta_i - \Tilde{\theta}_i^{\rm{BLP}})/\sqrt{g_{1i}}$ is a standard normal pivot.
 The traditional method of interval estimation for $\theta_i$ is of the form $\rm{EBLUP} \pm z_{\alpha/2}\sqrt{\text{mspe}}$, where mspe is an estimate of the true mean squared prediction error (MSPE) of the EBLUP.
 Unfortunately, $(\theta_i - \hat{\theta}_i^{\text{EBLUP}})/\sqrt{\hat{g}_{1i}}$ is not a pivot and this traditional approach produces too short or too long intervals.
 The coverage error of such interval is of the order $O(m^{-1})$, not accurate enough in most small area applications.
 Recognizing that $(\theta_i -\hat{\theta}_i^{\text{EBLUP}})/\sqrt{\hat{g}_{1i}}$ does not follow a standard normal distribution, \cite{chatterjee2008parametric} and \cite{li2010adjusted} developed a parametric bootstrap method to approximate its distribution and obtained a EB prediction interval for $\theta_i$ in linear mixed normal models.
 They showed such interval has the coverage error of the order $O(m^{-3/2})$.
 However, the property remains unknown for non-normal distributed random effects.

 In this paper, one main aim is to bring out the virtues of pivoting or rescaling, which can decrease the dependence of our statistics on unknown parameters and yield improved prediction interval approximation for small areas under the general model \eqref{AreaModel}.
 Analogous to \cite{chatterjee2008parametric}, we propose parametric bootstrap methods to approximate the distribution of a suitably centered and scaled EBLUP under the general model \eqref{AreaModel}, and apply it to construct a $100(1-\alpha)\%$ prediction interval estimation of $\theta_i$.
+In fact, our theory does not require normality at either level of the area level model.

 Here, we define an interval based on the EBLUP of $\theta_i$ as an Empirical Best Linear (EBL) prediction interval.
-Specifically, we introduce these two key quantities: one is the centered and scaled EBLUP following the $F_{1i}$ distribution, which can be expressed as below
+Specifically, we introduce these two key quantities: one is the centered and scaled EBLUP following the $F_{1i}$ distribution, which can be expressed as below:

 and the other is based on BLP which has the $F_{2i}$ distribution and can be expressed as

 If $F_{2i}$ does not depend on any unknown parameters, $H_i(\bm{\beta}, A)$ can be referred as a pivot; otherwise, $H_i(\bm{\beta}, A)$ is not a pivot and we rewrite $F_{2i}$ as $F_{2i}(\bm{\nu})$, where $\bm{\nu} = (\nu_1, \cdots, \nu_s)^\prime$ is the unknown parameter vector determining the distribution of $H_i(\bm{\beta}, A)$.
 We define $q_{\alpha}$ as the $\alpha$-level quantile of the distribution $F_{2i}(\bm{\nu})$, if $\mathrm{P}(H_i(\bm{\beta}, A) \leq q_{\alpha}|\;\bm{\nu}) = \alpha$ for any fixed $\bm{\nu}$.